Evoo Among Five Best Foods For An Ageing Brain

 Memory Loss & Dementia : A New Study

-A study published earlier this year showed that following The Mediterranean Diet (high in quality olive oil) can reduce the risk of diseases which affect our brain.
-The study, by The American Academy of Neurology, found that adherence to the principles of The Mediterranean Diet reduce your chance of developing memory loss and Dementia.
+The new study, published by The American Academy of Neurology, found that adherence to the principles of The Mediterranean Diet reduce your chance of developing memory loss and Dementia.
 This adds to the ever-growing list of olive oil health benefits emerging from research around the world.

 Study author Tommaso Ballarini, Ph.D. explained that “Eating a diet that’s high in unsaturated fats like extra virgin olive oil, fish, fruits and vegetables and low in red meat and dairy may actually protect your brain from the protein build-up that can lead to memory loss and dementia.”